-When she finally looked beyond that laminated menu card after a few crucial decisive minutes, she found me gazing at her from that position.
+When she finally looked beyond that laminated menu card after a few crucial decisive minutes, she found me gazing at her.
 She smacks my head with that laminated thing.

 “Stop looking at me like that,” she said, a bit blushed and self-conscious.

 “Stop looking so darn pretty like that,” I simply retort.